-The Auditor General Act gives the Auditor General many tools to achieve her mandate.
+The Auditor General Act gives us many tools to achieve our mandate.
 While traditional public reports are the most visible output of this Office’s efforts, over the last few years we have developed additional formats to convey the results of our work.
 Current formats include:

 - Traditional reports